Authentication

 Getting "invalid_client" error?

 Double-check your client ID and secret.
 Ensure there are no extra spaces or line breaks when copying credentials.
+The token endpoint supports HTTP Basic Auth, form-encoded body, and JSON body — try a different method if one isn't working.

 Token request hangs or times out?